 - a.
-A DSM-5 (or any subsequent editions of this reference material) diagnosis of a severe Opioid Use Disorder; - b.
-American Society for Addiction Medicine (ASAM) for Opioid Treatment Services (OTS) level of care is met

-This service may be a part of an aftercare planning process (time-limited step down or transitioning) and is required to avoid returning to a higher, more restrictive level of service.
+A DSM-5 (or any subsequent editions of this reference material) diagnosis of a severe Opioid Use Disorder: - b.
+American Society for Addiction Medicine (ASAM) for Opioid Treatment Services (OTS) level of care is met; and - c. service is a part of an aftercare planning process (time-limited step down or transitioning) and is required to avoid returning to a higher, more restrictive level of service.